2018 Liga 3 Jambi

 The 2018 Liga 3 Jambi is a qualifying round for the national round of 2018 Liga 3.
-Persijam Jambi, the winner of the 2017 Liga 3 Jambi are the defending champions.
+Persijam Jambi, the winner of the 2017 Liga 3 Jambi is the defending champions.
 The competition will begin on July 1, 2018.

 Format

-In this competition, all teams will face each other in home and away match.
+In this competition, all teams will face each other in home and away matches.
 The winner will represent Jambi in next round.

 Teams

 There are 7 teams which will participate the league this season.